gripableteam/gripable-play-unity-docs/source/index.html.md

 ```

-Gripable Play has a series of [Action Delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action?view=netframework-4.7.2) connection events, which are fired at different stages of the connection process.
+ <code>GripablePlay</code> has a series of [Action Delegate](https://docs.microsoft.com/en-us/dotnet/api/system.action?view=netframework-4.7.2) connection events, which are fired at different stages of the connection process.

 Callback Name | Triggered
 --------- | -------
-OnConnected | Device has been successfully connected and is ready.
+<code>OnConnected</code> | Device has been successfully connected and is ready.
-OnDisconnect | Device has been fully disconnected.
+<code>OnDisconnect</code> | Device has been fully disconnected.
-OnConnecting | Device is attempting to connect.
+<code>OnConnecting</code> | Device is attempting to connect.
-OnDisconnecting | Device is attempting to disconnect.
+<code>OnDisconnecting</code> | Device is attempting to disconnect.

 # Gestures

-> To subscribe a handler to an event, assign a function without arguments that returns void to it
+> To subscribe a handler to an event, assign a reference to an encapsulated method which has no parameters and no return value.
 ```csharp
 class MyView : MonoBehaviour {